South African literature: Overview

 South Africa has 11 national languages: Afrikaans, English, Zulu, Xhosa, Sotho, Pedi, Tswana, Venda, SiSwati, Tsonga, and Ndebele.
 Any definitive literary history of South Africa should, it could be argued, discuss literature produced in all 11 languages.
 But the only literature ever to adopt characteristics that can be said to be "national" is Afrikaans.
 Olivier argues: "Of all the literatures in South Africa, Afrikaans literature has been the only one to have become a national literature in the sense that it developed a clear image of itself as a separate entity, and that by way of institutional entrenchment through teaching, distribution, a review culture, journals, etc. it could ensure the continuation of that concept."
 Part of the problem is that English literature has been seen within the greater context of English writing in the world, and has, because of English's global position as ', not been seen as autonomous or indigenous to South Africa – in Olivier’s words: "English literature in South Africa continues to be a sort of extension of British or international English literature."
-The African languages, on the other hand, are spoken across the borders of Southern Africa - for example, Tswana is spoken in Botswana, and in Zimbabwe, and in Lesotho.
-South Africa's borders were drawn up by the British Empire and, as with all other colonies, these borders were drawn without regard for the people living within them.
-Therefore: in a history of South African literature, do we include all Tswana writers, or only the ones with South African citizenship?
+The African languages, on the other hand, are spoken across the borders of Southern Africa - for example, Tswana is spoken in Botswana, Zimbabwe, and Lesotho.
+South Africa's borders were drawn by the British Empire and, as with all other colonies, were drawn without regard for the people living within them.
+Therefore, in the history of South African literature, should we include all Tswana writers, or only those with South African citizenship?
 Chapman bypasses this problem by including "Southern" African literatures.

-The second problem with the African languages is accessibility, because since the African languages are regional languages, none of them can claim the readership on a national scale comparable to Afrikaans and English.
-Sotho, for instance, while transgressing the national borders of the RSA, is on the other hand mainly spoken in the Free State, and bears a great amount of relation to the language of for example, Zulu.
-So the language cannot claim a national readership, while on the other hand being "international" in the sense that it transgresses the national borders.
+The second problem with African languages is accessibility: because they are regional languages, none can claim a national readership comparable to Afrikaans and English.
+Sotho, for instance, while transgressing the national borders of the RSA, is, on the other hand, mainly spoken in the Free State and bears a strong relationship to the language of, for example, Zulu.
+Thus, the language cannot claim a national readership while, on the other hand, being "international" in the sense that it transcends national borders.